 I met a farmer who was interested in why I was lying on the ground in the wet at that time in the morning.
 He said that he hadn’t noticed any pasqueflowers on Martin Down for a couple of years, but admitted that he was more interested in looking after his sheep!

-Only one pasqueflower plant left at Martin Down?
+Just one remaining pasqueflower plant at Martin Down?

 According to the ‘snake couple’, in 2018 there were a few more pasqueflower plants in the same location, but this year it seems to be just the one.
 I fervently hope this specimen will survive, and that others might re-appear another year.